sribhargav1345/BhilaiEats/README.md

 # CSD_Assignment

-In this Assignment, we are going to build a website on Food Delivery System in IIT Bhilai.
+This assignment is on Online Food Delivery Service Tech Stack Used:
+    1. NodeJS+ExpressJS for backend
+    2. ReactJS for frontend
+    3. MongoDB as database